 All tatting will be done with one strand of metallic sewing thread and one strand of size 20 thread (DMC floss).

-Wind 1 – shuttle with the first color thread and the metallic thread.
+Wind shuttle one (SH 1) with the first color thread (in red) and the metallic thread.

-Wind 2 – shuttle with the second color thread and the metallic thread.
-This color will be used for the next layer.
+Wind shuttle two (SH2) with the second color thread (in purple) and the metallic thread.

 R1: 6 – 3 – 9 – 9 – 3 – 6